 In reply to my colleagues' insistence that, at the rulemaking stage, the ATF emphasized its reliance on Chevron, Maj.
-Op. at 18-19, I would note that the ATF in fact declared that the Rule's interpretations of "single function of the trigger" and "automatically" "accord with the plain meaning of those terms."
+Op. at 26-28, I would note that the ATF in fact declared that the Rule's interpretations of "single function of the trigger" and "automatically" "accord with the plain meaning of those terms."
 Bump-Stock-Type Devices, 83 Fed.
 Reg. at 66,527 (emphasis added).
 Its "fallback" position at that stage was "even if those terms are ambiguous, this rule rests on a reasonable construction of them."
 Id. (emphasis added).

-ment's reading of a criminal statute is entitled to any deference.").
-In another recent decision, Abramski v.
-United States, the ATF had taken one view of 18 U.S.C. § 922(a)(6) for "almost two decades," 40 concluding that a straw purchaser's "misrepresentation" counted as "material" under the statute notwithstanding the true buyer could legally possess a gun.
-573 U.S. at 191, 134 S.Ct.
-2259.
+concluding that a straw purchaser's "misrepresentation" counted as "material" under the statute notwithstanding the true buyer could legally possess a gun.
+573 U.S. at 191.
 The defendant pointed out that the ATF had until 1995 taken the opposite position, requiring the true buyer to be ineligible to possess a gun in order to make the straw purchaser's misrepresentation "material."
 Id.
 The Supreme Court responded that the "ATF's old position [is] no more relevant than its current one-which is to say, not relevant at all."
 Id.
 Indeed, "[w]hether the Government interprets a criminal statute too broadly (as it sometimes does) or too narrowly (as the ATF used to in construing § 922(a)(6)), a court has an obligation to correct its error."
 Id.
 In its Apel and Abramski decisions, then, "[t]he Supreme Court has expressly instructed us not to apply Chevron deference when an agency seeks to interpret a criminal statute."
 Gutierrez-Brizuela v.
 Lynch, 834 F.3d 1142, 1156 (10th Cir.
 2016) (Gorsuch, J., concurring).